FeLiNa22/Overwatch-Queue-Tool/README.md

 3.)
 Set your email address (please use a valid one)

 4.)
-Open Overwatch and then click the start button
+Open Overwatch, click the start button and then start a queue.

 5.)
-Tab onto the overwatch screen and then go on with your day
+Stay tabbed on the overwatch screen and then go on with your day
-    when the queue ends,  you will be sent an email :)
+    when the queue ends you will be sent an email :)

 ###### IMPORTANT
   *Make sure the window for overwatch is the top window (the one your tabbed onto)*